twilio-professional-services/flex-project-template/docs/docs/feature-library/mass-worker-update.md

 ## Known limitations — read this first

-- **15-second Twilio Function runtime.** The mass update loop runs inside a Twilio Serverless Function, which has a hard 15-second execution cap.
-Depending on Sync round-trip latency you can expect roughly **≤100 workers per run**.
-The `max_workers_per_run` config value enforces a client-side guard against this — the UI refuses to run a batch that exceeds it.
-- **Planned migration off Twilio Functions.** This feature is intended to be lifted onto an external long-running compute environment (Cloud Run, Lambda with longer timeout, etc.).
-The Sync-Document coordination protocol (see below) is designed to move unchanged — only the serverless function shell needs to be swapped.
 - **In-flight cancel is best-effort.** Cancel writes to the shared Sync Document; the loop re-reads the doc **before dispatching each batch**.
 A cancel that arrives while a batch is in flight is picked up on the next iteration — every worker in the currently in-flight batch will complete its update first.
 Latency is therefore bounded by `batch_size` × per-worker update time.
 - **No rollback.** Workers that were updated before a Cancel (or a mid-run failure or timeout) keep their new skills.
 There is no automatic revert.
 - **Concurrency is bounded.** The loop dispatches workers in concurrent batches sized by the `batch_size` config value (clamped to `[1, 25]`, default `5`).
 A value of `1` restores fully sequential behavior. `Promise.allSettled` observes every update in a batch; if any fail, the loop finishes that batch and aborts, matching the pre-batching abort-on-failure policy at batch granularity.